-The Asosiasi Usaha Homestay Lokal Kabupaten Raja Ampat translates as “Raja Ampat Local Homestay Business Enterprise Association” but is more commonly known as The Raja Ampat Homestay Association (HSA).
-The Association was formed by the owners of Papuan homestay businesses and has a threefold aim:
+The Raja Ampat Homestay Association (HSA) was originally formed in 2012 as Asosiasi Usaha Homestay Lokal Kabupaten Raja Ampat, which translates as the “Raja Ampat Local Homestay Business Enterprise Association”.
+The Association was founded by the owners of Papuan homestay businesses and has a threefold aim:

 - To foster the establishment of a strong, locally-owned ecotourism economy which will empower island communities with the political influence necessary to realise their desire for environmental and cultural preservation.